BurgerDAO/core-contracts/README.md

-# proof-of-burger
+# core-contracts
-repository to host NFT proof of burger contracts
+repository to host NFT proof of burger, burger burn, and token contracts